MiniGraph Playground – Executive Summary

 An Active Knowledge Graph is a directed graph with:

-- A root node (execution entry point)
+- A root node — the execution entry point

-- An end node (execution completion)
+- An end node — the execution completion marker

 - One or more nodes configured with executable skills